-Although there are are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1949.
-Detailed particulars will be included with our purchase receipt and 12 months Warranty*.
+Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1949.
+Detailed particulars will be included with our purchase receipt and 12 months’ warranty*.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.
 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.

 A high quality hardwood presentation box is included in the sale.